-More on Jennifer: Jennifer is a trained chef, certified health coach and healthy cooking celebrity.
-Her recipes are featured on TV (CBS, NBC, the Today Show), radio, print and online in many well-known channels and publications.
-She has authored 5 best selling books, including 50 Shades of Kale (2012).
+Jennifer Iserloh, also known as SkinnyChef, is a trained chef, certified health coach and healthy cooking celebrity.
+She is a bestselling author, including 50 Shades of Kale, The Healing Slow Cooker.
 She graduated with honors from the Institute of Culinary Education, worked as a celebrity chef and became a certified health coach through the Institute of Integrative Nutrition.
-Currently she is the host of Livestrong Woman’s Healthy Cheats and Food Courting, two internet TV shows.

 - 1 large bunch fresh broccoli, (about 1 1/3 pound)